Updated: Sep 15

 Let’s talk garlic!
 A relative of onions, shallots, and chives, garlic is a universal seasoning that pairs well with so many dishes!
 Not only is it delicious, but it also boasts a ton of nutritional benefits.
-Here's what you'll need to know to help your Garlic thrive!
+Here's what you'll need to know to help your growing Garlic thrive!

 A FEW GARLIC TERMS TO KNOW